contentful/contentful-mcp-server/README.md

 **Claude Desktop:**

-Download the .dxt configuration file [here](https://github.com/contentful/contentful-mcp-server/releases/tag/v1.0.4) and import it into Claude Desktop to automatically configure the MCP server with your environment variables.
+Download the .dxt configuration file [here](https://github.com/contentful/contentful-mcp-server/releases) from the latest release and import it into Claude Desktop to automatically configure the MCP server with your environment variables.

 #### Install from source